Doctors (2000 TV series): Awards and nominations

+Critical reception

-Critical receptionGuardian writer Kathryn Hearn opined that Doctors is the best show on television.
+Kathryn Hearn of The Guardian opined that Doctors is the best show on television.
 She appreciated the "rich, three-dimensional characters" in the series, as well as the storylines taken from real life, noting the storyline that saw a paedophile ring exposed.
 Hearn applauded the writers for tackling issue-led storylines which she always found to be accurate, noting their representation of immigration, underage sex, upskirting, mental health and homelessness.
 Hearn also appreciated the casting on the series.
 She felt that unlike other soaps, the characters "look ordinary" and are realistic to life.
 She hoped that more people would begin watching the soap as she felt it was "treated as the bridesmaid, never the bride".
 Ammar Kalia, another Guardian writer, praised Doctors on its 20th anniversary.
 He described it as "the perfect medicine" during the COVID-19 pandemic and found it to be the best offering of the British daytime schedule. he hoped that due to most of the UK public staying at home during the pandemic, the series would pick up more viewers and that it would continue long past its 20th anniversary.
-Roz Laws, writing for the Birmingham Mail complimented Doctors for its ability to mix comedy with serious stories.
-Laws also felt that the soap's diversity was ahead of other soaps, noting particularly that their first gay wedding was years before any of the others.
+Roz Laws, writing for the Birmingham Mail, complimented Doctors for its ability to mix comedy with serious stories.
+Laws also felt that the soap's diversity was ahead of other soaps, noting particularly that its first gay wedding was years before any of the others.

 The storylines have also received praise from health professionals.
 Paul Daverson, a mental health nurse, was impressed with how accurately Doctors covered mental health.
 He found that the soap covered the issues sensitively and accurately and it gave Daverson hope for the depiction of mental health issues on television.
 He noted Jimmi Clay's (Morgan) counselling sessions and Ruth Pearce's (Chilton) psychotic breakdown were especially accurate.
 He praised the latter for being a brave depiction since it aired in the 2000s, a time he felt it was rare for mental health to be portrayed correctly.
 He noted that the series had always been progressive, particularly for a daytime series, and that as well as covering mental health issues, Doctors was also great at covering LGBTQ+ topics.
 He highlighted Simon Bond (David Sturzaker), a gay doctor, whose character he found not to be completely focused on his sexuality and "who just happened to be gay".
 He was also appreciative of Doctors for covering Marina Bonnaire (McLoughlin) abusing Heston Carter (Brenman), the first time he had seen a woman abusing a man on television.